-Join us on Sunday mornings at 9:30 am, Tuesday’s at 6:00 pm, and Wednesdays at 7:00 pm as we read and discuss A Course In Miracles (ACIM).
+Join us on Sunday mornings at 9:30 am and Tuesday’s at 6:00 pm as we read and discuss A Course In Miracles (ACIM).
 Classes meet in the Administration Building, Room 107.

 As its title implies, the Course is arranged throughout as a teaching device.
 It consists of three books: a 669-page Text, a 488-page Workbook for Students, and an 92-page Manual for Teachers.
 The order in which students choose to use the books, and the ways in which they study them, depend on their particular needs and preferences.